-Apart from Roman Catholics and 6% Anglicans, Seventh-day Adventists, Baptists, Nazarites, the Pentecostal Assembly, Orthodox Church, an Assemblies of God constitute a religion of Seychelles.
+Apart from Roman Catholics and 6% Anglicans, Seventh-day Adventists, Baptists, Nazarites, the Pentecostal Assembly, Orthodox Church, and Assemblies of God constitute the religion of Seychelles.
 Despite these many religions, Roman Catholicism enjoys its monopoly.
 The Anglicans here are mostly the ones that were converted by missionaries in the late 19th and early 20th century.
 Besides this, today one can observe growth in Evangelical Protestant churches.
-Though the Britishers tried to establish Protestantism ar its best, Roman Catholicism overtook it then and even now.
+Though the Britishers tried to establish Protestantism at its best, Roman Catholicism overtook it then and even now.

 After Christianity, with 2.4% of the total population, Hinduism is the most practised religion in Seychelles.
 By 1901, there were around 332 Hindu families out of 19,237 families.
 The society even consisted of 3,500 people who have Tamil as their speaking language.
 With the development of Hindu Kovil Sangam in 1984 and Navasakti Vinayagar Temple in 1992, Hinduism observed a boom in its followers.

-Consuming 1.1% of the total population are Muslims in Seychelles.
-Islam here was brought into by Muslim sea merchants even before the discovery of tropical island nation.
-However, due to lack of permanent inhabitants, the toll of French took over, and today the amount of Muslims in the island nation has dropped to roughly 900 people.
+Consisting 1.1% of the total population are Muslims in Seychelles.
+Islam here was brought in by Muslim sea merchants even before the discovery of the tropical island nation.
+However, due to the lack of permanent inhabitants, the toll of the French took over, and today the amount of Muslims in the island nation has dropped to roughly 900 people.

 A small number of Seychellois believe in their old spiritist religion known as Ahrjuje.
 This religion is older to the extent that no information about it exists in today's times.